executablebooks/MyST-NB/docs/reference/contributing.md

 ## Code Style

-Code style is tested using [flake8](http://flake8.pycqa.org), with the configuration set in `.flake8`, and code formatted with [black](https://github.com/ambv/black).
+Code style is tested using [ruff](https://docs.astral.sh/ruff), with the configuration set in `pyproject.toml`, and code formatted with [black](https://github.com/ambv/black).

 Installing with `myst-nb[code_style]` makes the [pre-commit](https://pre-commit.com/)